 We live in a world where many of us don’t feel safe to express our emotions, particularly the unpleasant ones.
 We prefer to only show the good ones, and even when we are feeling unhappy or dissatisfied, we have a tendency to mask or hide them.
 Energetically, we stuff them down but we can only do this for so long before they start bubbling to the surface.
 When they do start coming to the surface it can be quite overwhelming.
 Imagine a lifetime of unwanted feelings, memories, and events all coming through like a tidal wave all at once?

 But what can we do to release the pressure and pain stored inside and heal ourselves?

 Abhyanga has been known to be one of the most effective touch therapies to help repair emotional disharmony.
-It has been proven in many studies that touch, hugging, cuddling, increases oxytocin and aids in healing.
-What is even more special about Abhyanga is it is a self massage therapy therefore you are giving your-self the love, attention, and comfort that your inner child has been begging you for probably for most of your life.
+In fact, many studies show that touch, hugging, and cuddling increase oxytocin and aid in healing.
+What’s more, Abhyanga is a self-massage therapy; therefore, you are giving your-self the love, attention, and comfort that your inner child has been begging you for probably for most of your life.
 Practicing Abhyanga lets your inner child know that it is okay to feel those unwanted feelings, it is okay to express your emotions.